yusuf8ahmed/yusuf8ahmed/README.md

 </p>

-- 🔭 I’m currently working on my creating a stock trading interface and a saas business
+- 🔭 I’m currently working on my creating a stock trading interface and a SaaS business

 - 🌱 I’m currently learning Python, SQL & much more

-- ⚡ Fun fact **I started coding when i was 12 years old 👶**
+- ⚡ Fun fact **I started coding when I was 12 years old 👶**

 - 🌟 **Over 10,000 people have downloaded** my libraries/applications